Hrebeniv

 Hrebeniv (Гребе́нів, Hrebenów) is a Carpathian village in Stryi Raion, Lviv Oblast of Western Ukraine.
 It belongs to the Skole urban hromada, one of the hromadas of Ukraine.

 The village has a population of about 593 people.
 The local government is administered by the Hrebenivska village council.

 Geography

-The village is located on the banks of the Opir River with an altitude of 489 m above sea level.
+The village is located on the banks of the Opir River in the region of High Beskids, at an altitude of 489 m above sea level.

-That is located at a distance of 4 km from the Highway M06 (Ukraine) (') and a distance of 119 km from the regional centre of Lviv, 11 km from the district centre Skole and 20 km from the urban village Slavske.
+It is located at a distance of 4 km from the Highway M06 (Ukraine) ('), 119 km from the regional centre of Lviv, 11 km from the district centre Skole and 20 km from the urban village Slavske.

-History and Attractions
+History

 The first mention of the village is in the studies of the Polish historian and ethnographer Jabłonowski in 1589.
-In these areas archaeologists found the remains of many things, including weapons, from the 11th-12th centuries.
+Archaeological remains weapons, and other artifacts from the 11th-12th centuries have been discovered by archaeologists in the area.

+Known as a resort village, during Soviet times Hrebeniv was part of the Slavske district.
+Until 18 July 2020, Hrebeniv belonged to Skole Raion.
+The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
+The area of Skole Raion was merged into Stryi Raion.

+Attractions

 The tomb of Prince Svyatoslav Vladimirovich (982 – 1015) is near Hrebeniv village, on the right bank of the Opir River.

 The village has two architectural monuments of local importance to Stryi Raion: